-- 1. A significant change to the boundary of the geographic area subject to the CIP; - 2.
+- 1. A significant change to the boundary of the geographic area subject to the CIP, unless the boundary change is a result of an Official Plan amendment or BIA by-law amendment; - 2.
 The addition of new programs of financial assistance operationalized within this CIP; - 3.
 An extension to the approved term (duration) of the CIP; - 4.
 A significant, order of magnitude increase in the maximum amount of financial assistance offered as part of the guidelines for funding contained in this plan; and - 5.
 A significant change in the eligibility criteria for access to program support under this CIP.